MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD02_LAB_MANUAL.md

 #### Task 6: Run the web application.

-1. Run the web application by using Internet Explorer.
+1. Run the web application by using Microsoft Edge.
 2. Verify that the correct text and images are displayed.
 3. Verify that the navigation links reference the correct pages.